KritikaSawhney/triptrove12/README.md

 ## 📢 Show Some Love

-If you liked this project, please ⭐ the repo and share it with your friends!
+If you liked this project, please ⭐ the repo and share it with your friends! <br>

 "Travel isn’t always pretty.
 It isn’t always comfortable.
 Sometimes it hurts... but that’s okay.
 The journey changes you."